 After our stay at Lake Isabella, we drove down the Kern River Canyon towards Visalia in California’s central valley.
 The central valley is a toilet bowl, but a necessary stop if one wants to visit Sequoia, Kings Canyon, or Yosemite National Parks.
 We would visit all three.
 We stayed one night at the Visialia KOA which allowed us to shower, and do some laundry.
 Weirdly, the swimming pool didn’t open until May 1st even though April high temperatures are regularly in the mid-90’s.
 Visalia also brought us back to civilization where we could shop for cheap groceries at Walmart.
 Also, we got In-And-Out Burger for the first time.
 Very good burgers, but maybe a bit over-rated.
 Not sure it’s worth waiting in line for.
 The fries suck.

 Cheap is relative in California.
 I bought a new Kindle e-reader since I had recently sat on, and broke, my old one. $5 electronic recycling charge on that.
 10 cents extra per can of beer/pop.
 10 cents per grocery bag.
 Don’t get me started on gas prices.
 It all adds up.
-I’m not sure why anyone would choose to live in California, especially poor folks, but hey the bastards get what they deserve.

 The whole reason to spend time in the central valley was to visit the nearby national parks.
 First up was Sequoia National Park which was utterly spectacular.
 As advertised, the trees are big.
 Pictures don’t do them justice.
 In fact, the largest tree in the world (not by height or girth but by volume) can be found in Sequoia.
 Unfortunately named after a war criminal, the General Sherman tree is 274.9 feet tall, with a maximum diameter of 36.5 feet.
 There’s a lot of civil war naming going on due to America’s western expansion of the late 1800s.